Tokyo Olympics Digest: USA men's basketball loses opener to France | DW | 25.07.2021

 A more unlikely success story came from Ahmed Hafnaoui of Tunisia.
 The 18-year-old grabbed a gold medal in the men’s 400-meter freestyle, shouting himself hoarse as he celebrated his win.
 Germany’s Henning Mühlleitner missed out on a bronze medal by .13 seconds in the same race.

 A pair of siblings from host Japan took gold in two different Judo disciplines within an hour of each other.
-Uta Abe struck gold first, winning the women's under-52kg category, defeating Amandine Buchard.
+Uta Abe struck gold first, winning the women's under-52kg category, defeating Amandine Buchard of France.
 She then cheered on her brother, Hifumi Abe, as he beat Georgia's Vazha Margvelashvili in the under-66kg gold medal fight.

 Austrian Anna Kiesenhofer stunned favorites Netherlands to win the women's cycling road race.
 Kiesenhofer broke away early and hung on to her lead ahead of Dutch cyclist Annemiek van Vleuten.